RTlabCBM/FidelityFinder/README.md

 params.cpus = "1"
 ```

-Once you have created your config file with your own parameters, you have to run the pipeline and specify the path of the config_file with -c <config_file> and the name of the profile with your specific parameters -profile my_profile
+Once you have created your config file with your own parameters, you have to run the pipeline and specify the path of the config_file with `-c <config_file>`, and the name of the profile with your specific parameters: `-profile my_profile`.

 ## Library preparation

 One way to prepare the libraries is as follows:
 1. **Reverse transcription** step using a primer with an overhang that contains a barcode sequence
-2. **PCR** step to incorporate the adapter sequences
+2. **PCR** step to amplify obtained cDNAs and incorporate the adapter sequences
 3. **Next Generation Sequencing**: short-read sequencing technology in paired-end mode
-4. **Analysis** of the fastq files (forward and reverse reads, or read 1 and read 2) with [FidelityFinder](#pipeline-overview )
+4. **Analysis** of the fastq files (forward and reverse reads, or Reads 1 and Reads 2) with [FidelityFinder](#pipeline-overview )

 ![Workflow](https://github.com/RTlabCBM/FidelityFinder/blob/main/docs/images/Library_preparation_workflow.PNG?raw=true)